marksandspencer/marksandspencer.github.io/_posts/2023-02-08-mands-rollercoaster-comp-lib-journey.md

 We decided on Vanilla JS because of the instability of popular frameworks at the time; however, this eventually made it hard to onboard and recruit engineers as most were focused on learning the other popular and emerging frameworks (such as Angular, React, etc.) which were becoming more lucrative on the job market.

-FESK was complex to use and did not stick to industry standards, so as a direct result we had to maintain a lot of custom documentation.
+FESK was complex to use and did not stick to industry standards, for example creating an incremental DOM implementation as an alternative to React's VirtualDom.
+As a direct result we had to maintain a lot of custom code and document it extensively.

 The framework was built as multiple modules, leveraging NPM packages.
 Unintentionally, but by design, it separated the module from the users’ application and left us unaware of what was being used and the impact of change if a component was updated.
 This resulted in an architecture that was not well thought out and each web app became a page template, with each page template requiring its own engineering team.

 With many separate teams as consumers, it was hard to understand if they were consuming the latest releases, and some teams didn’t update past the first release.
-Resulting in us missing the benefits of code reuse, and had many different independent forks to maintain.
+Resulting in us missing the benefits of code reuse, and having many different independent forks to maintain.

 ### 2. Company culture and buy in (support)